 - Then add chicken to a medium size pot, cover in water and set to boil, Once the water boils, then lower heat to medium and cover the pot.

 - In the meantime as beef and chicken cook, peel the onion, turnip and chop the vegetables.
-I like to dice everything and julienne the red bell pepper.
+I like to dice onion, turnip, jalapeno, tomato and julienne the red bell pepper.

 - Get a big soup pot where you'll finish making the soup.
 Saute in 2 tbsps of olive oil the onion until translucent.
 Then add carrots, celery, red bell peppers, parsley, turnip and green peas.
 Saute all together.
 Add the diced tomato at the end of the sauteing process.

 - Once beef is done cooking for 30 minutes, let the IP depressurize with the natural release option.
 Get the beef and transfer it to the soup pot.
 Then drain the stock in a mesh, and pour the stock in the soup pot too.
 Keep heat in medium setting in the stovetop.